-This page details the policies that govern the use of HPCC resources.
-In addition to these specific HPCC policies, you must also agree to abide by all USC computing policies while using HPCC resources.
+This page details the policies that govern the use of HPC resources.
+In addition to these specific HPC policies, you must also agree to abide by all USC computing policies while using HPC resources.
 These policies can be found at www.usc.edu/its/policies.

 Head Node Process Limit Policy

 You are restricted to one active process at a time on the head nodes: almaak.usc.edu, hpc-login1.usc.edu, and hpc-login2.usc.edu.
 There is a 30-minute CPU time limit for any process on the head nodes.
 All processes that use more than 30 minutes of CPU time on these head nodes may be terminated without warning.